Excitement runs high as team Glidr prepare for space challenge - Eindhoven News

 The can-sized satellite was built with a 3-D printer using ABS, a type of plastic with excellent resistance and strength qualities.
 In the inside, it contains a micro-computer to gather real-time data, a servo to navigate the movements and a parafoil for landing.
 The focus of this project is the landing itself and the gathering of data which steers it through changing conditions.
 The initial destination of the landing also must be reached with a deviation not more than 100 meters.

-Pranav, Joshua and Nilai tolds us that this task happened to be more challenging than they first thought as a technical execution but also while working together in a team.
+Pranav, Joshua and Nilai told EindhovenNews that this task happened to be more challenging than they first thought in terms of technical execution but also when it comes to working together in a team.
 Pranav took care of the engineering design, while Joshua and Nilai were programming the computer, and they had to constantly coordinate their efforts to make it work.
 The most challenging part for Nilai was to find the error, sometimes very small, in the code, which stopped the progress of the work.
 They used C++ language to program it.
 Pranav was the one who led and organised the group and discovered what it means to be the manager of a project.

 Missions